jaypal1046/dead_code_analyzer/README.md

 # Dead Code Analyzer

-Dead Code Analyzer is a command-line tool for Dart and Flutter projects that identifies unused code elements (classes, functions, variables) and unreachable code segments to streamline code cleanup and refactoring.
-Optimize your codebase, improve maintainability, and reduce technical debt with comprehensive analysis and actionable reports.
+Dead Code Analyzer is a command-line tool for Dart and Flutter projects that identifies unused code elements (classes, functions, variables) to streamline code cleanup and refactoring.
+Optimize your codebase, improve maintainability, and reduce technical debt with detailed analysis and actionable reports.

 ## Features

 - Detects unused classes, functions, and variables.
-- Identifies unreachable code segments.
-- Tracks usage frequency of code elements across the codebase.
-- Analyzes internal and external references for accurate results.
+- Tracks internal and external references for code elements.
 - Generates detailed reports with recommendations for code removal.
 - Displays interactive progress indicators during analysis.
 - Supports custom exclusion patterns to skip specific files or directories.
+- Experimental support for analyzing multiple projects and flavored `main` functions (e.g., `main_dev.dart`, `main_prod.dart`).
+- Verbose mode for debugging reference counting issues.

+**Note**: The current version uses a regex-based analysis, which may misreport references for classes with constructors.
+An AST-based approach is in development for improved accuracy (see [Limitations](#limitations)).

 ## How to Use